Code-Institute-Submissions/henryl74-The-Coffee-Garden-PP4/README.md

         -  As a returning visitor, the user can check the menu to see if has changed.

 -    #### Admin Stories
-        - As a site admin I could add, update, cancel existing boookings made in my website.
+        - As a site admin, I can add, update, cancel existing bookings made in my website.
-        - As a site admin I could add, update, delete users registered on my website.
+        - As a site admin, I can add, update, and delete users registered on my website.
-        - As a site admin I could check all the accounts registered on my website.
+        - As a site admin, I can check all the accounts registered on my website.

 [Back to top](<#contents>)

 ## Design

-The theme for the project were chosen in accordance with the intended target market in mind for the restaurant.
-It primarely focus on attracting families, young crows, local residents, and visitors to this region.
+The theme for the project was chosen as per the intended target market in mind for the restaurant.
+It primarily focuses on attracting families, young people, residents from the area, and visitors to this region.

 - Colors
 The main colors are overall cream-pastel, it blends well with the main product that this restaurant has to offer; the best coffe in town.
 - Font
 The fonts in the theme are clear and modern and contribute perfectly to the overall look of the site.
 - Images
-The images in the theme provide great content to the site; as the user navegates through the pages; reasures him/her the type of products are being served here.
+The images in the theme provide great content to the site; as the user navigates through the pages; it reasures him the type of products that are being served.

 [Back to top](<#contents>)